 - Crapsack World: By the book's near end this entire story pretty much embodies this trope.
 Humanity does not exist anymore and most of its descendants have been wiped out by its other descendants, who are no longer human by any definition of the word and leave Earth for good, with its resources depleted and its atmosphere unbreathable to anything human.
 The relatively near future of the 22nd-23rd Century is also portrayed as one, with modern civilization on the verge of collapse and some lucky souls pulling an Alpha Centauri.
 Eventually, they come back 5 million years later...

-- Darker and Edgier : Compared to Dixon's previous speculative biology books, After Man: A Zoology of the Future and The New Dinosaurs.
-The far darker and horror-like tone of the book caused some pretty big Fan Disservice for those who were expecting something similar to the previous two.
+- Darker and Edgier: Compared to Dixon's previous speculative biology books, After Man: A Zoology of the Future and The New Dinosaurs.
+The far darker and horror-like tone of the book caused some pretty big backlash from those who were expecting something similar to the previous two.

-- Eyeless Face: The water-sensing species carried and cared for by desert Hivers.
+- Eyeless Face: The water-sensing humans carried and cared for by desert Hivers have no eyes whatsoever, and sense the world around through Psychic Powers.

 - Gaia's Lament: Most modern animals are extinct.
-Fortunately, It Gets Better when the Hiteks engineer new human species to fill these vacant ecological niches.
+Fortunately, things improve when the Hiteks engineer new human species to fill these vacant ecological niches.
+Then the descendants of the original humans return from space and kill those off.

 - Genre Shift: After civilized humanity and its offshoots go extinct, the book's tone shifts into that of a nature documentary.
-Justified in part due to many of the hominids barely having any substantial resemblance to Original Human.
+Justified in part due to many of the hominids barely having any substantial resemblance to original humans.
 And then it shifts again following the return of mankind's spacefaring descendants...

 - The Ghost: A subterranean species of hominid is listed on the evolutionary tree at the start of the book.
 One of its ancestors is shown exploring a cave, and a later incident is mentioned in which a surface-hominid vanishes after sleeping near a cave many thousands of years later, but the Underground Monkey variant is never shown or described.